-Someone sent me an article this morning about a major bank that will be offering a program to help people get into a home by providing them with up to $10,000.
+Someone sent me an article this morning about Big Banks that will offer a program to help people get into a home by providing them with up to $10,000.
 Honestly, as I read deeper into the article, rather than sitting there and mumbling to myself that this is another cheap shot by the big boys to grab market share, I thought, “Good for them,” (and then I grumbled a bit about them grabbing market share).

 On a $200,000 30-year fixed mortgage at 4.5%, the principal & interest payment is $1,013.37/month.
 Over the 30-year life of that mortgage, the borrower will have paid $364,813.20 – that’s $164,813.20 that the bank will make off that loan.
 If this big bank added NOTHING (like, say, an increased interest rate) and spent $10,000 to get that new loan, that $10,000 is only 6% of the overall profit.
 Lest you think me a fool for believing a bank would just GIVE UP that 6%, let’s take this to the next logical step.

 It’s HIGHLY likely that the interest rate for this program is going to be at least a point higher than the going rate for a 30-year mortgage – they have to have SOMETHING to compensate them for “giving” away $10,000.
 Same amount ($200K) at 5.5%, the principal & interest payment is $1,135.58 for a 30-year total of $408,808.80 and a $208,808.80 profit.
 By adding that simple point, they increased their overall profit by almost $45,000.
 Still, there’s absolutely nothing tricky or underhanded about this: they’re offering a service that requires something in return, a higher interest rate.